node-class-may-2023/ComIT_Node/browserapi.md

 * Hostname just retrieves the full host name
 * As you can see using location we can get all the URL components
 * Also, we can set a location value using the href property
-* As we chang the document/window location the browser will navigate to the new location
+* As we change the document/window location the browser will navigate to the new location

 **Example:**
 ```js